 Thomas Edison State College, in cooperation with ACT, Inc., is offering proctored online testing as an option for certain selected TECEP® examinations at more than 200 ACT Centers nationwide.

-Information regarding e-TECEP® registration can be found on the College Web site at www.tesc.edu/stu-dents/tecep/tecep.php.
-Information regarding ACT Center location and policies can be found at www.ACT.org.
+Information regarding e-TECEP® registration can be found on the College Web site at www.tesc.edu/4818/php.

 Students may also continue to take their proctored examinations in the standard paper-and-pencil format.